Gamua/Sparrow-Extension-Masked-Sprite/README.md

 Sample Code
 -----------

 Create the sprite class and attach any display object to it, and it will act as a mask.
-There is no need to add the mask to the display list.
+There is no need to add the mask to the display list; you can change its position, scale, alpha, etc. to achieve different effects.

     // create masked sprite and add some children SXMaskedSprite *sprite = [SXMaskedSprite sprite];